 The way we live, work, and interact with one another is changing as a result of the quick advancement of technology.
 As a result, companies are always looking for new strategies to keep on top of trends and maintain their competitiveness.
 Adopting DevOps principles has shown to be one strategy that is very successful.
 In this blog post, we'll examine the responsibilities of a DevOps architect and consider how they aid businesses in achieving their technological objectives.

-- Collaborating for Success: The Essential Role of Project Management in DevOps
+- The Role of Organizational Learning in DevOps Adoption

 Defining DevOps and the DevOps Architect